nebius/nebius-k8s-applications/README.md

-# Nebius Kubernetes applications library of helm charts
+# Nebius library of applications for Kubernetes®

-Welcome to the **Nebius Kubernetes Applications** repository!
-This repository contains the configuration, manifests and Helm charts for deploying and managing Nebius' Kubernetes applications.
+Welcome to the **Nebius library of applications for Kubernetes** repository!
+This repository contains the configuration, manifests and Helm charts for deploying and managing applications for Kubernetes.

 ---